-P. TRAINING GOALS
+Z. TRAINING GOALS

-The Subrecipient shall provide monthly performance reporting to the BFWDC that identifies progress toward attainment of negotiated training goals.
-The desired outcome is to meet these totals on a quarterly basis.
-Although 188 customers are required to be served in the program, and receive services, only 65 or more are required to receive training services.
-The nature of the training services required to be offered is set forth below.
+Subrecipient shall provide monthly performance reporting to the BFWDC that identifies progress towards attaining negotiated training goals.
+The desired outcome is to meet these totals every quarter.
+Although 223 customers are required to be served in the program and receive services, only 55 or more are required to receive training services.
+Subrecipient shall meet the following annual totals for training services.